SarahNoel/angular-project/README.md

   - NodeJS
   - Angular front-end
   - ExpressJS back-end – Create API for clues
-  - MongoDB (along with Mongoose or Monk)- Stores clues and users
+  - MongoDB (with Mongoose)- Stores clues and users
 - Gulp
 - PassportJS for Authentication- Admin and User
 - Bootstrap for design